 Surface Solar Irradiance

 The surface solar irradiance is a key parameter for the shortwave radiation budget of the earth surface and the Earth as a whole.
 The surface solar irradiance depends on the path length of the solar radiation through the atmosphere, on aerosol concentration, on cloud cover and on the surface albedo (see above).
-The surface solar irradiance is derived from spectral observations of the reflected sunlight in the visible frequency range by sensors like the MeteoSAT Satellites, the Medium Resolution Imaging Spectrometer (MERIS) and the Moderate Resolution Imaging Spectroradiometer (MODIS).
+The surface solar irradiance is derived from spectral observations of the reflected sunlight in the visible frequency range by sensors like the Meteosat Satellites, the Medium Resolution Imaging Spectrometer (MERIS), the Moderate Resolution Imaging Spectroradiometer (MODIS), and CERES.
 Unit is Watts / m².

 Land surface temperature